B Psych Science (Hons).

-I am committed to using evidence-based approaches such as Cognitive Behavioural Therapy (CBT), relaxation strategies, as well as Interpersonal therapy (IPT).
+I am committed to using evidence-based approaches such as cognitive behavioural therapy (CBT), relaxation strategies, acceptance and commitment therapy (ACT), psychological skills training (PST), and interpersonal therapy (IPT).

 CBT – Our thoughts, feelings, and behaviours interact to form adaptive or maladaptive responses to what is going on around us.
 Often these responses are not isolated, and are influenced by habits or patterns in the way that we think, feel, or behave.
 CBT looks at how we can challenge or change these habits and form more helpful patterns, while developing the skills to overcome a wide range of concerns and maintain a healthy outcome in the long term.

-Relaxation strategies – highlight the connection between our body and mind, and can be used to reduce physical tension, manage breathing and bring awareness to physiological sensations in the body in ways that make it easier to deal with challenging situations or events, and promote long term health and wellbeing.
+Relaxation strategies – These are useful for highlighting the connection between our body and mind, and can be used to reduce physical tension, manage breathing and bring awareness to physiological sensations in the body in ways that make it easier to deal with challenging situations or events, and promote long term health and wellbeing.

-Interpersonal therapy – looks at our relationships with those around us and how we can strengthen or develop those relationships in ways that improve our quality of life and wellbeing.
-It is impossible to go through life without being affected by the people around us, and so our relationships can provide a good window for improving mental health.
-IPT covers a range of skills such as communication and expression, which are used to target areas that are causing problems within our relationships.
+Interpersonal therapy – As the name suggests, this involves looking at how you relate to the people around you, and how you can strengthen or develop those relationships in ways that improve your quality of life and wellbeing.
+It is impossible to go through life without being affected by the people around you, and so your relationships can provide a good window for improving mental health.
+IPT covers a range of skills such as communication and expression, which are used to target areas that are causing problems within your relationships.

 Whether you are facing challenges on a personal, professional or sports and performance level, I would love to help you incorporate proven psychological principles to improve your life.